alexis-dom/mir/README.md

 Most of the errors you will get is because you are not currently running Tor.
 You must have Tor browser running, or else you won't be able to use MIR.

+### Known Issues

+If the site you are trying to reach is behind CloudFlare, you will get 403 errors, no matter what.
+Still need to figure it out if it is because of urllib HTTP/1.1 requests, or because we are using Tor Proxy.

 #### Contact

 Mastodon: @alexis@mas.to